^

 , medical expert

-Among sarcomas of the upper jaw, there are osteogenic sarcoma, chondrosarcoma, malignant fibrotic histiocytomas, Ewing sarcoma and a number of rarer tumors.
+Among the sarcomas of the maxilla are osteogenic sarcoma, chondrosarcoma, malignant fibrous histiocytomas, Ewing's sarcoma and a number of rarer tumors.

-Traditionally, it was thought that osteogenic sarcoma occurs most often among the bony sarcomas of the jaws.
-However, recently, after isolating a malignant fibrous histiocytoma from the group of fibroplastic tumors, this opinion was somewhat shaken.
+Traditionally, it was believed that osteogenic sarcoma is the most common bone sarcoma of the jaws.
+However, recently, after the isolation of malignant fibrous histiocytoma from the group of fibroplastic tumors, this opinion has been somewhat shaken.

-Differential diagnosis is performed with other malignant tumors of this area, including sarcomas of bones.
+Differential diagnosis is carried out with other malignant tumors of this area, including bone sarcomas.

 What do need to examine?